 You’ll notice that DotOS looks similar to MIUI yet offers all the perfect features for everyday use.
 Moreover, Dot OS features a smooth, sleek, and fast UI without sacrificing stability and battery life.
 Besides, DotOS looks similar to many other custom ROMs.
 However, use it for a week, and you’ll notice its true potential.

 Havoc-OS will be a perfect fit for your device if you want simple and minimalistic features in a ROM.
 This Android firmware offers a clean and neat user interface that can be easily customized.
 Havoc-OS is best known for its all-around performance without needing a custom kernel.

 Besides, if you want a clean Pixel-like experience without compromising customization, try it once.
-Based on AOSP, HavosOS support more than 160 Android devices.
+Based on AOSP, HavosOS supports more than 160 Android devices.
 Additionally, more new smartphones and tablets are added to the development community.
 Material design 2.0 is a unique and special feature that users are most excited about.

 8. AOSP Extended